-In the case of staff candidates the department must nominate two external examiners, who-will be approved and appointed by the Dean.
+In the case of staff candidates the department must nominate three external examiners, two of whom will be approved and appointed by the Dean.

-63. Eligibility to be an internal examiner
+6.3.
+Eligibility to be an internal examiner

 The internal examiner for a research degree should be: